How To Fill Packaging Pouches Manually By Hand

 5. A small bowl to hold the product before pouring

-6. A hand sealer (for sealing the pouch)
+6. A band sealer or impulse (for sealing the pouch)

 7. A weighing scale (optional but useful)